Ads & Google Accounts managed with Family Link

 Signed in on Google services

-When your child is signed in to the Google Account you manage with Family Link, Google strives to make sure:
+When Google recognizes on our services that your child has signed into their Google Account managed with Family Link, Google strives to make sure:

-- Ads on Google services go through a review process to help make sure they're family-friendly.
+- Ads on those Google services go through a review process to help make sure they're family-friendly.

 Google won't serve personalized ads to your child, which means ads won't be based on information from your child’s account.
 Instead, ads might be based on information like the content of the site or app your child is looking at, their current search, or general location (such as city or state).